BioSchemas/bioschemas.github.io/tutorials/howto/howto_add_markup.md

 layout: tutorial
 title: How to mark up your own resource with Bioschemas
 previousTutorial:
-  link: ./howto/howto_create_new_profile
+  link: ./howto/howto_new_profile_version
-  title: How to create a new draft profile
+  title: How to update a profile
 nextTutorial:
   link: ./howto/howto_add_github
   title: How to add markup to GitHub pages